 The Department of Curriculum & Instruction offers two pathways for the master’s degree.
-A master of science with secondary teacher certification is offered as an M.S. in Curriculum and Instruction with named options in Secondary English, Social Studies, Mathematics, and Science.
-Additionally, the department offers a Research Master’s program, with a focus on advanced work in education.
+A master of science with initial teacher certification is offered as an M.S. in Curriculum and Instruction with named options in English, social studies, mathematics, science, and world language.
+Additionally, the department offers a Research Master’s program, with a focus on advanced work in education research.
 In both programs, master's degree students should expect both an atmosphere of intellectual inquiry and the serious academic standards befitting a graduate research program in curriculum and instruction.

 Students wishing to apply to a master’s program should select an option below for more information on admissions, financial aid, policies, and requirements.